CalebBarnes/gatsby-starter-headless-wordpress/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) to create a new site, specifying the blog starter.
+    Use the Gatsby CLI ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) to create a new site, specifying this headless wordpress starter.

     ```shell
     # create a new Gatsby site using this headless WordPress starter